-The Trek Farley is kitted with beyond impressive high-end components, like Bontrager Wampa carbon-fibre rims, SRAM X01 drivetrain and SRAM Guide hydraulic disc brakes.
+The Trek Farley is kitted with beyond impressive high-end components, like Bontrager Wampa carbon-fiber rims, SRAM X01 drivetrain and SRAM Guide hydraulic disc brakes.
 This lightest fat bike in our ranking is available in absolutely alluring matte carbon smoke colour scheme and four sizes: 15.5, 17.5, 19.5 and 21.5''.

 Farley 9.8 is a fantastic high-end machine absolutely worth its price, but if you're looking for a quality from Trek without spending a fortune, you should check lower Farley models made on aluminium frames.

 After going through some exciting high-end models comes the time to go back down to earth and take a looks at some more affordable fat bikes, perfect for entry-level riders.
 With a quickly developing segment of fat bikes, the Specialized Fatboy's frame and carbon fork with 135mm of spacing (150mm being a current standard) must be called slightly outdated, but nonetheless the bike is dependable enough to meet expectations of all beginners and offers good value for a relatively low price.

 The Fatboy is kitted with SRAM X7 derailleurs, Specialized Fatboy rims (90mm-wide) and Specialized Ground Control Fat tires (26x4.6 inch).
 Tektro Gemini hydraulic disc brakes are considered the biggest disadvantage of that model, being not powerful enough and requiring additional tuning.